-Salary and Benefits for sixty three (73) Commissioned Commercial Vehicle Enforcement Troopers to be located strategically along the Texas border and at strategically located facilities along crash corridor locations within the interior of the state.
+Salary and Benefits for eighty three (83) Commissioned Commercial Vehicle Enforcement Troopers to be located strategically along the Texas border and at strategically located facilities along crash corridor locations within the interior of the state.
 Troopers conduct inspections roadside and at ports of entry to satisfy border enforcement related goals.
-Ten Commissioned Commercial Vehicle Enforcement Troopers added to provide additional roadside inspection coverage.

-73 positions @ \$77,950.00 = \$5,690,350
+83 positions @ \$77,950.00 = \$6,469,850

-Salary and Benefits for one hundred and twenty three (131) Civilian Commercial Vehicle Enforcement Inspectors and two civilian inspector supervisors (2) to be located strategically along the Texas border and at designated inspection/scale sites that are along major highway crash corridors.
+Salary and Benefits for one hundred and forty one (141) Civilian Commercial Vehicle Enforcement Inspectors and two civilian inspector supervisors (2) to be located strategically along the Texas border and at designated inspection/scale sites that are along major highway crash corridors.
 (Including overtime).
-10 additional non-commissioneed inspectors added to provide additional inspection manpower at fixed locations.

-131 positions @ \$36,957 =\$4,841,367
+141 positions @ \$36,957 =\$5,210,937